peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Subtract
     public EDecimal Subtract​(int intValue)
-Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+Subtracts a 32-bit signed integer from this object and returns the result.

 **Parameters:**

-* <code>intValue</code> - The parameter <code>intValue</code> is a 32-bit signed integer.
+* <code>intValue</code> - A 32-bit signed integer to subtract from this object.

 **Returns:**